NoridelHerron/ALU_with_testBenches_vhdl/README.md

 ## Key Learnings

-- Handling signed and unsigned arithmetic in VHDL
+- Gained experience handling both signed and unsigned arithmetic in VHDL
-- Managing timing between signals vs. variables
+- Learned the importance of timing differences between `signal` and `variable`
-- Ensuring valid test coverage through randomized simulations
+- Built confidence in writing randomized self-checking testbenches
-- Using `math_real.uniform()` for input generation
+- Used `math_real.uniform()` to generate high-coverage input distributions
-- Tracking and summarizing pass/fail data per operation
+- Implemented per-operation pass/fail tracking for targeted debugging
+- Discovered that certain edge case failures were caused by rounding errors in floating-point to integer conversion

-## 📸 Simulation Results
+## Simulation Results

 **5000/5000** randomized test cases passed